-A first party supplemental needs trust is established with the disabled beneficiary’s own funds, usually from a lawsuit settlement or inheritance, to avoid becoming ineligible for a needs-based government benefit.
+A first party supplemental needs trust, also known as a special needs trust, is established with the disabled beneficiary’s own funds, usually from a lawsuit settlement or inheritance, to avoid becoming ineligible for a needs-based government benefit.
 Such a trust, also called a special needs trusts, can hold excess countable income and assets for anyone under 65 years old.
 The first party supplemental needs trust created for a requires that someone other than the beneficiary serve as trustee.
 The trustee has the discretion to make payments to or for the disabled individual’s benefit.
 However, the trustee is limited by the trust terms from exercising this discretion for any purpose that would replace a government benefit the beneficiary is receiving.
 The trust assets are meant to supplement benefits, not replace them.

 Although assets can only be placed in the supplemental needs trust until the disabled individual turns 65 years old, the assets that have accumulated in the trust can be used for his or her entire lifetime.
 To be a valid first party supplemental needs trust for these purposes, the document will state that the Medicaid program will receive a payback at the time of the disabled beneficiary’s death.
 The payback to Medicaid is determined by the amount that was expended for by the program during the beneficiary’s lifetime, but recovery is limited to the amount of funds remaining in the trust.